 The very first step in your quest to be able to work out the elements of a piece of music, to begin transcribing it and to be able to play it on your guitar is to ensure your ear knows what to do — what to hear, more specifically!
 This is where we tune our ear.

 You need to be able to discern the different components of a song in order to differentiate and divide them into separate tracks in your brain.
 If your aim is to work out what the guitar is doing, then you need to be able to focus on it solely and in isolation to all of the other instruments that may be shrouding it.
 This is a tricky thing to accomplish and can even be almost impossible, depending on how a song is mixed.
 There is the risk that the vocal, keyboard or bass shares the same note or frequency, thus confusing your mind as to what it may or may not have heard.

 But do it you should.
 As with the micro-muscles in your fingers and how they need to spend time getting used to the often unnatural positions playing guitar demands of them, your ear too needs to learn a new skill.
-We spend a large part of our lives focusing our attention on one thing within a mixture of others: One voice from a blend of chats, a face from a crowd of many, yet when we listen to music, we may well find ourselves absorbing it as the sum of its parts and not at its source level.
+We spend a large part of our lives focusing our attention to one thing within a mixture of others: One voice from a blend of chats, a face from a crowd of many, yet when we listen to music, we may well find ourselves absorbing it as the sum of its parts and not at its source level.
 We need to think of it as a group of components.

 Once we have succeeded in doing this, we can pay attention to the one component we are looking to transcribe and learn to play.

 The only way to improve this area is that same old simple truth for most things, and one that will be echoed in other articles on the site: practice.
 Sounds onerous?
 Well, it needn’t be, as in this instance, your practice is no worse than having to listen to a series of your favourite songs, picking out and listening to only one instrument as best you possibly can, making transcribing a breeze!